cryptojoks/antofy-docs/docs/protocol/evm-differences.md

   - precompiled contracts
 ---

-This document provides a comprehensive list of differences between the Ethereum Virtual Machine (EVM) and the Antofy Virtual Machine (AEVM).
+This document provides a comprehensive list of differences between the Ethereum Virtual Machine (EVM) and the Antofy Virtual Machine.
 The list includes supported EIPs, opcodes, and additional changes made to build the Antofy Blockchain.